 Section 5.
 Notices.
 Any notices to be given by either party hereunder may be validly served in accordance with the procedure set forth in Section 12.02 of the Asset LLC Agreement.

 Section 6.
-Assignment. acknowledges and agrees that Asset LLC may assign its rights to deliver Put Option Notices under Section 2 hereof to the ultimate owner of in excess of 51% of the economic interest in Asset LLC, which as of the date of this agreement is the Trust.
-Following receipt of a written notice from Asset LLC that it has assigned its rights to deliver a Put Notice hereunder, any Put Notice delivered by such assignee shall be binding upon and Asset LLC.
+Assignment.
+EESO Enron acknowledges and agrees that Asset LLC may assign its rights to deliver Put Option Notices under Section 2 hereof to the ultimate owner of in excess of 51% of the economic interest in Asset LLC, which as of the date of this agreement is the Trust.
+Following receipt of a written notice from Asset LLC that it has assigned its rights to deliver a Put Notice hereunder, any Put Notice delivered by such assignee shall be binding upon EESO Enron and Asset LLC.

 Section 7.
 Amendment; Third Party Beneficiary.
 No amendment or waiver of any provisions of this Put Option Agreement shall be effective unless the same shall be executed in writing by the parties and the Trust.
 The Trust is an intended third party beneficiary of this Agreement.